Top Tips for Doing Business in China: Costly Mistakes to Avoid

 How to be Ready: Cross-Cultural Training

-Having Chinese Mandarin language skills will help you develop business partnerships in China, but being culturally aware will optimise your chances of closing a deal and establishing strong business relationship.
+Having Chinese Mandarin language skills will help you develop business partnerships in China, but being culturally aware will optimise your chances of closing a deal and establishing a strong business relationship.
 Cross-cultural training will help you develop key cultural awareness skills for doing business in China.
-At Cactus Language Training, we offer several options that you can combine together to be fully trained and ready:
+At Cactus Language Training, we offer several options that you can combine together to be fully trained and ready.

 Are you looking to develop your language skills or of your team members?
 Are you looking to determine the number of hours needed to reach proficiency?
 Cactus Guide to International Success – Levels and Progress Made Simple gives you the information you need to ensure your language training objectives are met.
 Download our free Guide to International Success.